-The following table sets forth information with respect to the estimated beneficial ownership by each person who is expected to serve as an executive officer or director of Broadband and all of such persons as a group of shares of our Series A common stock, Series B common stock and Series C common stock, assuming that the distribution had occurred at 5:00 p.m., New York City time, on June 30, 2014 and assuming that Liberty's dividend of Series C shares, the payment date for which was July 23, 2014, had been distributed prior to the assumed distribution date.
+The following table sets forth information with respect to the estimated beneficial ownership by each person who is expected to serve as an executive officer or director of Broadband and all of such persons as a group of shares of our Series A common stock, Series B common stock and Series C common stock, assuming that the distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.
 The percentage voting power is presented on an aggregate basis for all series of our common stock.